cabal-club/cable/readme.md

 header (defined below).

 #### 5.1.3 Addressing
-As stated above, any post in cable can be addressed or referenced by its hash.
+Any post in cable can be addressed or referenced by its hash.

-Specifically, a hash for a post is produced by putting a post's verbatim binary content, including the post header, through the BLAKE2b function.
+The hash for a post is produced by putting a post's verbatim binary content, including the post header, through the BLAKE2b function.

 Implementations may benefit from a storage design that allows for quick look-up of a post's contents by its hash.

 #### 5.1.4 Links
-Every post has a field named `links` in its header.
-This field enables any post to *link* to 0 or more other posts by means of referencing those posts by their hash.
+The `links` field in each post's header enables any post to refer to 0 or more other posts by means of specifying those posts' hashes.

 Referencing a post by its hash provides a **causal proof**: it demonstrates that a post must have occurred after all of the other posts referenced.
-This property can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or timestamp is spoofed.
+This property can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or a timestamp is spoofed.

 Implementations are RECOMMENDED to set and utilize links on chat messages specifically (`post/text`).
 Clients that do not support setting links will